This EITI Report covers Zambia's EITI sector in 2019. It was published in December, 2020.

 In the past, Zambia has made several attempts at disclosing beneficial ownership, including in their EITI Reports as well as in a separate beneficial ownership report.
 Despite capacity building and outreach to companies, the response rate has been low.
 The report notes that PACRA is in the process of developing a beneficial ownership register and will work with the Zambia Mining Cadastre with respect to extractive companies.

 Zambia is highly dependent on mining as its major productive industry.
 In 2018, the country was the world's 7th largest producer of copper.
 The four largest mining companies account for over 80% of copper production in the country.
-According to the latest EITI reporting (2018), Zambia’s mining sector contributed 78.4% of total export value and registered an increase from USD 6,6 billion in 2017 to USD 7,1 billion in 2018 largely due to an increase in copper export earnings.
+According to the latest EITI reporting (2019), Zambia’s mining sector contributed 77% of total export value and registered a decrease from USD 7,1 billion in 2018 to USD 5,5 billion in 2019 largely due to a decrease in copper export earnings.

 The oil and gas companies are still in the exploration phase.